 Although the student initially gave assistance to the bombers, he was not charged with “aiding and abetting”, because he was not acting of his own free will.
-He was forced, at gunpoint, to assist in the escape.
+He was forced, at gunpoint, to assist in their escape.
 The surviving bomber was held responsible for his actions, because he had acted deliberately, of his own free will.

 A person’s will is their specific intent for the immediate or distant future.
 A person usually chooses what they will do.
-This choice sets their intent, and their intent then motivates and directs their actions.
+The choice sets their intent, and their intent motivates and directs their subsequent actions.

-Free will is when this choice is made free of coercion or other undue influence.
+Free will is when this choice is made free of coercion and undue influence.
 The student’s decision to assist the bombers’ escape was coerced.
 It was not freely chosen.

 Coercion can be a literal “gun to the head”, or any other threat of harm sufficient to compel one person to subordinate their will to the will of another.

 Undue influence is any extraordinary condition that effectively removes a person’s control of their choice.
-Certain mental illnesses may distort one’s perception of reality by causing hallucinations or delusions, or the illness may directly impair their ability to reason, or it may subject them to an irresistible compulsion.
+Certain mental illnesses can distort a person’s perception of reality by hallucinations or delusions.
+Other brain impairments can directly damage the ability to reason.
+Yet another form may subject them to an irresistible compulsion.
 Hypnosis would be an undue influence.
-Another type would be authoritative command, as exercised by a parent over a child, an officer over a soldier, or a doctor over a patient, is another.
+Authoritative command, as exercised by a parent over a child, an officer over a soldier, or a doctor over a patient, is another.
 Any of these special circumstances may remove a person’s control over their choices.

 The means of correction is determined by the nature of the cause: (a) If the person is forced at gunpoint to commit a crime, then all that is needed to correct his or her behavior is to remove that threat. (b) If a person’s choice is unduly influenced by mental illness, then correction will require psychiatric treatment. (c) If a person is of sound mind and deliberately chooses to commit the act for their own profit, then correction requires changing how they think about such choices in the future.

 In all these cases, society’s interest is to prevent future harm.
 And it is the harm that justifies taking appropriate action.
 Until the offender’s behavior is corrected, society protects itself from further injury by securing the offender, usually in a prison or mental institution, as appropriate.